Frequently Asked Questions

 Each case is different.
 A CASA volunteer usually spends about 10 hours doing research and conducting interviews prior to the first court appearance.
 More complicated cases can take longer.
 Once initiated into the system, volunteers give about 10 hours a month to their case.

 The volunteer continues until the case is permanently resolved.
 One of the primary benefits of the CASA program is that, unlike other court principals who often rotate cases, the CASA volunteer is a consistent figure in the proceedings and provides continuity for a child.
-CASA requires a 2 year commitment.
+CASA requires a one year commitment.

 Un voluntario de CASA generalmente dedica alrededor de diez horas investigando y realizando entrevistas antes de la primera aparición en la corte.
 Los casos más complicados pueden tomar más tiempo.
 Cada caso es diferente.
 Una vez iniciados en el sistema, los voluntarios destinan alrededor de 10 horas al mes a su caso.